dotnet/docs/docs/visual-basic/programming-guide/language-features/constants-enums/how-to-refer-to-an-enumeration-member.md

 ---
-title: "How to: Refer to an Enumeration Member (Visual Basic)" ms.date: 07/20/2015
+title: "How to: Refer to an Enumeration Member" ms.date: 07/20/2015
 helpviewer_keywords:
   - "enumerations [Visual Basic], referring to"